 This is why carpooling is becoming a more appealing option for a lot of people.
 It lets you save an average of $650 to $1,000 per year.

 There are several sites that can help you connect with other people, like eRideShare.
 This is a useful website to help you not only share rides for work, but, also for shopping, airports, and hospitals.

-Start Your Own Garden
+12. Start Your Own Garden

-Learning how to save money quickly by starting your own home vegetable garden at the back of your house is not only a great way to exercise and keep you moving, it is also the best way to source healthy and pesticide-free food for your kids.
-Vegetable and Herb Gardening at your home will help you save significantly over purchasing it at the store.
+Learning how to save money quickly by starting your own home vegetable garden at the back of your house is not only a great way to exercise and keep you moving, it is also the best way to source healthy and pesticide-free food for your family.

 Fresh herbs are expensive to buy at the store, but, you can grow them at home.
-Growing an herb garden at home is not only easy to maintain, it can also give you access to FREE herbs whenever you need it.
+Growing an herb garden at home is not only easy to maintain, it can also give you access to FREE herbs whenever you need them.